Shr33kant/DevOps---A-Beginer-s-Guide/README.md

 ### 2. DevOps Foundations
 - `02_DevOps_Foundations/What-is-DevOps.md` – Why DevOps exists and how it addresses Agile’s gaps
-- `02_DevOps_Foundations/DevOps-vs-Agile.md` – Comparison between Agile and DevOps
-- `02_DevOps_Foundations/DevOps-Lifecycle.md` – DevOps lifecycle stages and tools at each stage
+- `02_DevOps_Foundations/DevOps-Lifecycle.md` – DevOps lifecycle stages, Benifites and Drawbacks
-- `02_DevOps_Foundations/DevOps-Benefits-Challenges.md` – Benefits of DevOps and implementation challenges

-### 3. CI/CD Explained
-- `03_CI_CD_Pipeline/CI-CD-Introduction.md` – What CI/CD is and why it matters
-- `03_CI_CD_Pipeline/CI-vs-CD.md` – Difference between Continuous Delivery and Continuous Deployment
-- `03_CI_CD_Pipeline/CI-CD-Tools.md` – Common tools used in a DevOps pipeline
-- `03_CI_CD_Pipeline/CI-CD-Pipeline-Step-by-Step.md` – Step-by-step breakdown of a typical CI/CD pipeline
+- `02_DevOps_Foundations/CICD_In_Detail.md` - What is CI/CD?
+Difference between Continuous Delivery and Continuous Deployment? and Step-by-step breakdown of a typical CI/CD pipeline.

 ---